The Cost of Diabetes

-This figure represents a 26 percent increase over a five-year period.
+This figure represents a 26% increase over a five-year period.

-The total estimated cost of diagnosed diabetes in 2017 is $327 billion, including $237 billion in direct medical costs and $90 billion in reduced productivity.
+The total estimated 2017 cost of diagnosed diabetes of $327 billion includes $237 billion in direct medical costs and $90 billion in reduced productivity.

 The largest components of medical expenditures are:

 - hospital inpatient care (30% of the total medical cost),

 - prescription medications to treat complications of diabetes (30%),

 - anti-diabetic agents and diabetes supplies (15%), and

 - physician office visits (13%).